eezife-wustl/ChoreBuddy/README.txt

 4. add flask database for chores, chore streak, users
 4. user should be able to access chores/chore streak (connect with flas)

-frontend:
+Capabilities:
+Accounts:
+    the user can sign up or login to their account

+Groups:
-the user can sign up or login to their account the user can join a chore group or create a chore group
+    the user can join a chore group the user can create a chore group (group leader) the user will receive an invite link/code for others to join their chore group

+Chores:
-    the user will receive an invite link/code for others to join their chore group the user can sign in and view their chores for the week the user can sign in and see their chore streak the user can check if they completed their chore for the day the user/chore group leader can assign chores
+the user can view their chores for the week the user can view their chore streak the user can check if they completed their chore for the day the group leader can assign chores the user receives a daily push notification reminder to complete their chores

 activate python env: .\venv\Scripts\activate